 If you receive a lump-sum payment, see line 130.

-Enter on line 115 the amount shown in box 31 of your T3 slips.
+Enter on line 115 the amount shown in box 016 of your T4A slips and box 31 of your T3 slips.

 You may have to report on this line other amounts you received.
-See "other pensions" above.
+See other pensions above.

 Forms and publications